yagoliz/yagolc/content/publications/04-5glocalization/index.md

 summary: The 3GPP has recently made the inclusion of positioning services a priority in future generations of cellular networks, thus providing an opportunity for these networks to serve as fertile ground for the emergence of new service-based applications.
 This article offers a comprehensive review of these factors and provides a state-of-the-art overview of 5G positioning and its support in SDR-based platforms.

 tags:
+- 5G Localization
+- SDR
-- 5G Localization, SDR, NLLS
+- NLLS
 featured: true

 # links: